 Contact Our Lancaster Warehouse and Factory Accident Attorney

 Injured workers may not be able to work for significant periods of time, resulting in lost wages and costly medical bills, which can also become an emotional and financial burden.
 If you have sustained an injury in a warehouse or factory, you may be frightened and not know where to turn.
-Remember, Jeff Mills can help.
+Remember, Angel Torres can help.

 We know the ins and outs of the Pennsylvania worker’s compensation system and will leverage our resources to secure the benefits you deserve.
 Depending on the circumstances of your warehouse or factory accident, you may also have a legal basis for a third-party claim.
 The sooner you contact our office, the sooner we can assert your rights.